jyp/prettiest/blog.md

 between `line`, `nest` and `align`.

-The indentation level is implemented by inserting a certain number of spaces after moving to the next `Line`. `Nest`-ing is defined by increasing the indentation level. `Align`-ing means setting the indentation level to the current column.
+The indentation level is implemented by inserting a certain number of spaces after moving to the next `Line` (which also resets the current column). `Nest`-ing is defined by increasing the indentation level. `Align`-ing means setting the indentation level to the current column.
+(Exercise: verify that, at all times, *c >= i*.)

 Finally, we can define the prettiest rendering as that which

 -   fits the page and
 -   uses the smallest amount of lines

-(This is not quite the full truth: sometimes no layout fits the page, and we want to pick that with the least overflow.
-We'll leave such details to the implementer.)
+(This is not quite the ideal definition: sometimes no layout fits the page, and we want to pick that with the least overflow.
+But we'll leave such details to the implementer and stick to the simpler definition given above.)

 Fitting the page means that the line width is less than the page width: